-- Will you modify an existing JSL or create a new one? - Will the orientation be landscape (horizontal) or portrait (vertical)?
-(Refer to "Page orientation," later in this chapter, for an explanation of these terms.) - Will you use more than one type or color of stock in the print job? - What fonts will be used? - Will you use a form?
+- · Will you modify an existing JSL or create a new one? - Will the orientation be landscape (horizontal) or portrait (vertical)? - Will you use more than one type or color of stock in the print job? - What fonts will be used? - Will you use a form?
 If so, you need to specify the form in your JSL.
-If do not have an existing form that you can use, you will need to create it and load it onto the system disk. - You may specify the first form for your job in the Queue Manager, LCDS Setup, Output, or On-line Job Manager windows on the controller, when you are ready to print.
+If do not have an existing form that you can use, you will need to create it and load it onto the system disk.

+You may specify the first form for your job in the Queue Manager, LCDS Setup, Output, or On-line Job Manager windows on the print server, when you are ready to print.
 This form selection overrides any initial form specified in the JSL.
-(If you do not specify an Initial Form at the user interface, the form defined in the JSL is used.) - What paper sizes will be used?
+(If you do not specify an Initial Form at the user interface, the form defined in the JSL is used.)

-- Will copy modification entries (CMEs) be used? - Will the output be delivered face up, N to 1 (last page first), and collated? - Will the data be printed on one side of the page (simplex) or on both sides (duplex)? - Will graphics be used? - What types of applications will be printed?
+- What paper sizes will be used? - Will copy modification entries (CMEs) be used?

+- Will the output be delivered face up, N to 1 (last page first), and collated? - Will the data be printed on one side of the page (simplex) or on both sides (duplex)? - Will graphics be used? - What types of applications will be printed?
 For example: - Forms - Reports - Letters - Billing statements using variable data, that is, information that varies from customer to customer. - What are the conventions at your site, if any, for naming forms, JSLs, files, and jobs?